Dr. Charles Allen

 Dr. Peter Ostrum

 Dr. Peter Ostrum graduated from Cornell University with his veterinary degree in 1984.
-After completing an internship with the ambulatory department at the University of Florida Veterinary School, Dr. Ostrum joined the staff at Countryside Veterinary Clinic of Lowville, NY.
+After completing an internship with the ambulatory department at the University of Florida Veterinary School, Dr. Ostrum joined the staff at Countryside Veterinary Clinic of Lowville, NY in July 1985.

-Currently, as a senior partner at the clinic, Dr. Ostrum enjoys working on small and large dairy farms,concentrating on dairy production medicine, nutrition, NYSCHAP (New York State Cattle Health Assurance Program) and embryo transfer.
-Working closely with farm owners and their families has been a great source of satisfaction for Dr. Ostrum as the family farm has evolved over the past 25 years.
+Dr. Ostrum enjoyed working on small and large dairy farms, concentrating on dairy production medicine, nutrition, NYSCHAP (New York State Cattle Health Assurance Program) and embryo transfer.
+Working closely with farm owners and their families was a great source of satisfaction for Dr. Ostrum as the family farm has evolved over the past 25 years.

 Dr. Stacy Kenyon